puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 When we looked at what we wanted for Side Quests and game Tutorials, and then sorta squinted our eyes, it became possible to see them as a single system.
 [Gary](https://github.com/gmjosack) took this on, and came up with an implementation which powers both and figured out a bunch of gnarly front-end bits to get it all working.

-How I think it works, having read most of the code:
+How I think it works, having read most of the code once or twice:

 - A `Checklist` is an ordered set of expressions, number values and messages which you create in our admin tools
 - When you start a gameplay, the Puzzmo API looks to see if there are tutorial/side quest `Checklists` for that game